ooples/pine_script_docs/source/concepts/Lines_and_boxes.rst

   so that the price value is positioned to the right of the chart's last bar.
 - To better visualize on which bars a new high is found, we plot a blue dot using `plotchar() <https://www.tradingview.com/pine-script-reference/v5/#fun_plotchar>`__.
+  Note that this does not necessarily entail the bar where it appears **is** the new highest value.
+  While this may happen, a new highest value can also be calculated because a long-standing high has dropped off from the lookback length and be replaced by another high that may not be on the bar where the blue dot appears.
+- When the user does not choose to plot in the past, our script does not repaint.